ohiofi/ohiofi.github.io/_posts/2020-07-28-node-twitterbot-directions.md

     ```

-1. Use app.listen to log tests.
+1. Use app.listen to log _local_, console-based tests.
 Run the tests with the command
     ```
     node index.js
     ```
-1. Create .env and add the API keys, then run tests.
+1. Commit/push the GithubPublic branch.
+Create .env and add the API keys, then run _live_ tests that post to Twitter.
     ```
     CONSUMER_KEY = ...
     CONSUMER_SECRET = ...